priyanshude1/IBM-Submission/README.md

-This repository contains  the submissions to the coursera IBM data sceince course
+This repository contains  the submissions to the coursera IBM data science course